Eclipses: What Is the Umbra?

 The reason why solar eclipses are so rare is that the Moon's umbra rarely hits the Earth's surface.
 Even during a total solar eclipse, the umbra only covers a small area on Earth.

 As both the Moon and the Earth are in constant motion, the umbra moves across the face of the Earth during the eclipse, so the total phase can usually only be seen along a slim eclipse path.
-For example, the total solar eclipse on April 8, 2024 will only be visible along a narrow belt stretching across the United States, Mexico, and Canada.
+For example, the total solar eclipse on April 8, 2024 was only visible along a narrow belt stretching across the United States, Mexico, and Canada.

 How Large Is the Moon's Umbra?